 - Beginning Friday, March 27, 2020, AUS is suspending valet parking operations and closing the third floor of the Red Garage/Garage 1 to the public.
 The remaining floors of Red Garage will remain open.
 Blue Garage and the Economy parking lots will remain open for now.

 - Shuttle service will remain available from the Economy lot to the Barbara Jordan Terminal at a level commensurate with demand, as will the shuttle service to the South Terminal.

 - AUS Parking shuttles are cleaned with disinfectant and contact areas such as handrails are wiped down multiple times a day.
 Additionally, to adhere to social distancing, we are limiting the number of passengers on board shuttles at one time.

-- Transportation Security Administration (TSA) has closed Security Checkpoints 1 and 3, and will continue to monitor passenger levels to determine when they will be reopened.
-All passengers will be screened through Checkpoint 2 until further notice.
+- Transportation Security Administration (TSA) has closed Security Checkpoint 3, and will continue to monitor passenger levels to determine when it will be reopened.
+All passengers will be screened through Checkpoint 1 and 2 until further notice.

 - Administrative/Other Services